barnardos/developer-manual/issues.md

 If known at the time, you can also assign the appropriate people to the issue.

+## How we write our issues

+An issue is considered ready to be actioned when it has:

+* a user story / job story
+* acceptance criteria
+* relevant links

+These steps are covered in detail in our [team-handbook](https://barnardos.github.io/team-handbook/trello-cards).

 ## Making labels consistent across repos

 You should update the labels when creating a new repo.